pulumi/docs/content/blog/advanced-typescript-type-ftw/index.md

 title: "Advanced TypeScript type FTW!"
 authors: ["cyrus-najmabadi"]
 tags: ["TypeScript"]
 meta_desc: "TypeScript is great for cloud apps and infrastructure because of its rich type system.
-In this blog, Cyrus shows how the typesystem works for infrastructure as code in Pulumi. "
+In this blog, Cyrus shows how the type system works for infrastructure as code in Pulumi. "
 date: "2018-09-19"

 meta_image: "completion-list.png"